Wafelack/vinel/docs/commands_reference.md

 Commands Reference
 ==================

-This file will contain all the Vim Lisp commands reference, it means a description, a syntax explanation and a status (implemented / unimplemented).
+This file will contain all the Vinal commands reference, it means a description, a syntax explanation and a status (implemented / unimplemented).

 map
 ---